 - Add the pumpkin puree and chicken stock, and stir well to combine.

 - Cover the soup, reduce the heat to low, and let simmer for about 15 minutes until the onion and apples are very tender.

 - Remove the soup from the heat, and with an immersion blender, blend soup until it is completely smooth.
 You can also use a regular blender if preferred.

-- When soup has cooled down a bit, place the siggi's skyr in a measuring cup, and add a small ladle of soup to it.
+- When the soup has cooled down, place the yogurt in a measuring cup, and add a full ladle of soup.
 Stir well to warm (temper) the yogurt.
-Add the warmed yogurt to the soup and stir well so it is smooth.
+Add the warmed yogurt to the soup and stir well.